falent/googleHomeAssistantExpressNodeJS/README.md

 ## OPTIONAL STEPS
 In this section you could find optional steps if you wish to restart your docker or rebuild everything

-### Restart (in case of new module installations or if you want to start your container app)
+### Restart (in case of new module installations or if you want to start your container app)<div id='id-commands-restart'/>
 Our solution is based on nodemon which is kind of watcher and it reloads your skill everytime you made code changes.
 You save a lot time because of that ;) However it can happen that you wish to add more npm modules https://www.npmjs.com/ to your skill.
 In that case you need to restart your container.
 Npm modules are installed only at the start of your container.
+Of course if you close window with your myAssistant container to start it again you only need that commands below:

 #### Linux
 `$ sudo docker restart myAssistant && sudo docker container logs  --follow  myAssistant`